How Good Is a Cat’s Memory?

 This post may contain affiliate links.
 If you click one, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 A cat can remember events and routines for up to 16 hours and consciously recall familiar faces for up to 10 years.
-In addition, studies suggest that after separation, cats remember and can recognize their owner’s face, voice, and scent.
+In addition, studies suggest that after separation, cats remember and can recognise their owner’s face, voice, and scent.

 How Does a Cat’s Memory Work?